microsoft/azure_arc/azure_arc_data_jumpstart/docs/kubeadm_dc_vanilla_arm_template.md

 # Windows Login & Post Deployment

-Now that both the Ubuntu Kubernetes VM and the Windows Server client VM are created, it is time to login the client VM.
+Now that both the Ubuntu Kubernetes VM and the Windows Server client VM are created, it is time to login the Client VM.

-* Using it's public IP, RDP to the VM
+* Using it's public IP, RDP to the **Client VM**

     ![](../img/kubeadm_dc_vanilla_arm_template/04.png)